eoglethorpe/deep/README.md

 ---

 ## Setup
-Initialize and deploy to environment
+> Initialize and deploy to environment

+> Commits changes before `eb deploy` if directory is in git control.

 ```bash
 eb init # to create config.yml (require once)
 eb create env-name # to create new env(require once)